parvez98/Responsive-Web-Design-Bootstrap/README.md

 # Responsive-Web-Design-Bootstrap
-A webpage, Be Inspired, that showcases inspiring stories of amazing people.

-## Be Inspired!
+## It's live!
-The webpage can be found at the following link: https://codepen.io/sohaparvez/pen/VdNWjb
+The web design can be found at the following link: https://parvez98.github.io/

 ## Features
 - [x] Utilizes Bootstrap to create a responsive design